 Each seat has ample space for working and eating.

 American Airlines 777-200s with first class seats are old aircraft.
 That is most evident in the power outlet and in-flight entertainment system.

 The video screen is small and has poor resolution.
-The remote controller for the video screen is fro the 1990s.
+The remote controller for the video screen is from the 1990s.

 The only power is from a cigarette lighter type outlet.
 At least the flight attendants have some adapters that will allow charging with a regular plug.

-Flight 1295 was scheduled to depart Dallas at 6:30 p.m. and arrive in Chicago at 8:54 p.m.
+Flight 1295 was scheduled to depart DFW at 6:30 p.m. and arrive at ORD Chicago at 8:54 p.m.
 The allotted flight time of two hours and 24 minutes was quite generous since the cities are separated by only 802 miles.

 Service on American Airlines can be hit or miss.
 That is particularly true when it comes to pre-departure beverages (PDBs).
 Former USAirways crews are much better at PDBs compared to crews from the former American Airlines.

 The crew from former American Airlines on this flight managed to provide PDBs in first class.

 Soon after takeoff the flight attendants offered drinks.

 Since the flight distance was barely 800 miles, I was a little surprised that there would be a meal service.
 The actual flying time at cruise altitude was just over one hour.
 Only the 16 passengers in first class got dinner.
 All of the other passengers in the business class section and coach were offered sandwiches and snacks.